AndrewPentri/fake-response/README.md

 # fake-response

-It is an util, that used to create fake responses to client requests.
+It is an util, which is used for create fake responses to client requests.